DavyJ0nes/products/README.md

 ## Usage

-How to build and run the API
+How to build and run the API as a service.
+More information on these commands can be found in the [Makefile](./Makefile)

 ```shell
 # Basic run while testing